All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Can I use Tesamorelin with GLP-1 medications?

 Some patients use both Tesamorelin and as part of a complete health protocol.
-Both can affect glucose metabolism, so careful monitoring by your provider is essential if combining them.
+Both can affect glucose metabolism, so careful monitoring by your provider is important if combining them.

 Your Personalized Plan Is Waiting